 Fellow sound artists often ask this question: how should I organize, catalog, and archive my recordings.
 I’ve worked on this a lot over the years, and have developed a scheme that works for me for everything I do.

-Scan entire working folders into a “continuous progress” database for search, retrieval, auditioning and metadata manipulation.
+Maintain a “working catalog” database: Scan entire working folders into a continuous-progress database for search, retrieval, auditioning and metadata manipulation.
 (I use Soundminer).

-I am a working sound artist, and regularly record and add new material to my library, and I work on my library material on an ad-hoc basis as time, needs, and focus arise and shift.
+As a working sound artist, I record new material frequently and am constantly adding it to my library.
+However this activity does not always coincide with enough time and focus to complete the tasks in an ideal fashion.
+Hence my sound library work takes place on an ad-hoc basis as time, needs, and focus arise and shift.
+The scheme outlined here conforms to a “bare minimum, continuous improvement” ethic.
 Some raw recordings never get a definitive “final mastered” version, some do.
 This process is for my personal library, which is constantly drawn on for projects.
 An organization may have more rigorous requirements for workflow.

 My intentions with my system are: